opendatahub-io/kserve/docs/odh/oci-model-storage.md

 ## Creating and deploying an OCI image of MobileNet v2-7 model

 The MobileNet v2-7 model is available at the [onnx/models](https://github.com/onnx/models/tree/main/validated/vision/classification/mobilenet)
 GitHub repository.
-This model is in ONNX format.
+This model is in ONNX format and in this example you will download it.

 The ODH project provides configurations for the OpenVINO model server, which supports models in ONNX format.
 Thus, this guide will use this model server